donatoaguirre24/sleep-app/README.md

 I tried to create a rich yet simple visual experience.
 Since the goal of health/fitness app users is mostly to track and improve their performance, I focused on the charts and visual elements to make it easier.

 Given the time constrains and the fact that I was provided just with a detail/show endpoint but not with an overview/index one, I decided to use static data.

-Taking advantage of that, I created an "overview" file combining information from the three users' data and feeds the landing screen of the app.
+To take advantage of it, I created an "overview" file combining information from the three users' data and feeds the landing screen of the app.